Founder + Managing Principal

 Beyond the design/planning and implementation of physical projects and interventions, Adriana has also advised local and state governments in urban vision planning and policy work.

-Fellowship in 2010 conducting a comparative analysis of current "slum" upgrading strategies in over 12 countries in Latin America, Asia and Africa; and in the UN as Housing and Urban Planning Advisor for UNOPS, the operational branch of the UN, where was a lead in the first and largest housing reconstruction and urban rehabilitation project in Haiti, and later provided global advisory services on housing and urban development to various UNOPS country offices.
+Fellowship in 2010 conducting a comparative analysis of current "slum" upgrading strategies in over 12 countries; and in the UN as Housing and Urban Planning Advisor in the UN, where was a lead in the first and largest housing reconstruction and urban rehabilitation project in Haiti, and later provided global advisory services on housing and urban development to various UNOPS country offices.

 Adriana is also the founder of FAVELissues, an interdisciplinary platform discussing urban informality and urban development for which she regularly contributes and administers, and a co-founder of BUILDING LOCAL, a non-profit organization which organizes international design-build workshops exploring the aesthetic, assembly and tectonic qualities of vernacular materials and construction techniques such as earth, stone, bamboo and wood.

 Moreover, Adriana serves in the Steering Committee for the DC Accessory Dwelling Units Workgroup (DC ADU) led by the Coalition for Smarter Growth, and is one of nine members in the American Red Cross Recovery Technical Advisory Group.